Public Discourse Foundation

 2) Media

-In collaboration with media partners in the DACH region, the foundation is developing actionable, scalable strategies to improve public discourse.
-We provide technical solutions and scientific know-how to our media partners and are in the process of developing a comprehensive toolbox to improve discourse quality in comments sections.
-Based on pilot projects run jointly with our partners, we research how online media can design and moderate their comments sections to enable discussions to be as inclusive and valuable as possible.
+In collaboration with media partners in the German-speaking region (DACH), the foundation develops concrete and scalable strategies to improve public discourse.
+We provide technical solutions and scientific know-how to our media partners and are in the process of developing a comprehensive toolbox to improve the discourse quality in comment sections.
+Based on projects run jointly with our partners, we research how online media can design and moderate their comments sections to enable inclusive and valuable discussions.
+We aim to analyse the discourse in comment sections in real time in order to promptly identify increases in toxic content and make these results accessible to a broad audience.

-The Public Discourse Lab establishes the scientific basis which underlies the foundation’s two spheres of activity.
-The Lab’s research is at the nexus of machine learning, natural language processing and behavioral economics.
-To improve discourse quality, the Public Discourse Lab combines the use of fair and transparent algorithms for comment moderation with state-of-the-art insights from behavioral economics on designing digital discussion platforms.
+The Public Discourse Lab establishes the scientific basis for the two areas of activity civil society and media.
+The Public Discourse Lab's research, which benefits from a close collaboration with ETH Zurich, is at the interface of current methods in the fields of machine learning, natural language processing and social sciences.
+To strengthen the quality of discourse and minimize toxic language, the Public Discourse Lab combines the development of fair and transparent algorithms with the latest practical findings from behavioural economics for the design of digital discussion platforms.

 Organization